michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0134.md

 - adj: full of or characterized by loud and nonmusical sounds
 - adj: attracting attention by showiness or bright colors
 ### Family
-noisy: noisier, noisiest, noisily, noisiness+;noise: noised, noiseless, noises, noising, noisy;noiseless: noiselessly, noiselessness
+- noisy: noisier, noisiest, noisily, noisiness+
+- noise: noised, noiseless, noises, noising, noisy
+- noiseless: noiselessly, noiselessness
 ### Examples
 - Whether he deserves it will remain the noisiest nonpolitical argument in town.
 - It’s not too noisy; not too precious; not too far; not too healthy; not too gluttonous.